Elif Shafak

-Shafak writes in Turkish and English, and has published 19 works.
-She is best known for her novels, which include The Bastard of Istanbul, The Forty Rules of Love, Three Daughters of Eve and 10 Minutes 38 Seconds in This Strange World.
-Her books have been translated into 55 languages and been nominated for several literary awards.
-Described by the Financial Times as "Turkey's leading female novelist", several of her works have been bestsellers in Turkey and internationally.
+Shafak writes in Turkish and English, and has published 21 books.
+She is best known for her novels, which include The Bastard of Istanbul, The Forty Rules of Love, Three Daughters of Eve, 10 Minutes 38 Seconds in This Strange World, and The Island of Missing Trees.
+Her works have been translated into 57 languages and have been nominated for several literary awards.
+She has been described by the Financial Times as "Turkey's leading female novelist", with several of her works having been bestsellers in Turkey and internationally.

 Her works have prominently featured the city of Istanbul, and dealt with themes of Eastern and Western culture, roles of women in society, and human rights issues.
 Certain politically challenging topics addressed in her novels, such as child abuse and the Armenian genocide, have led to legal action from authorities in Turkey that prompted her to emigrate to the United Kingdom.

 Shafak has a PhD in political science.
 An essayist and contributor to several media outlets, Shafak has advocated for women's rights, minority rights, and freedom of speech.

 Early life and education

-Shafak was born in Strasbourg, France, to Nuri Bilgin, a philosopher, and Şafak Atayman, who later became a diplomat.
+Shafak was born in Strasbourg, France, to Nuri Bilgin, a professor of Social Psychology, and Şafak Atayman, who later became a diplomat.
 After her parents separated, Shafak returned to Ankara, Turkey, where she was raised by her mother and maternal grandmother.
 She says that growing up in a dysfunctional family was difficult, but that growing up in a non-patriarchal environment had a beneficial impact on her.
 Having grown up without her father, she met her half-brothers for the first time when she was in her mid-twenties.

 Shafak added her mother's first name, Turkish for "dawn", to her own when constructing her pen name at the age of eighteen.
 Shafak spent her teenage years in Madrid, Jordan and Germany.

-Shafak studied an undergraduate degree in international relations at Middle East Technical University, and earned a Master's studies in women's studies.
-She holds a Ph.D. in political science.
+Shafak studied an undergraduate degree in international relations at Middle East Technical University, and earned a master's degree in women's studies.
+She holds a PhD in political science.
 She has taught at universities in Turkey.
 Later emigrating to the United States, she was a fellow at Mount Holyoke College, a visiting professor at the University of Michigan, and was a tenured professor at the University of Arizona in Near Eastern studies.

-In the UK, she held the Weidenfeld Visiting Professorship in Comparative European Literature at St Anne's College, University of Oxford, for the 2017–2018 academic year, where she is an honorary fellow.
+In the UK, for the 2017–2018 academic year, she held the Weidenfeld Visiting Professorship in Comparative European Literature at St Anne's College, University of Oxford, where she is an honorary fellow.
+Hertford College’s Governing Body elected her as a Visiting Fellow in 2024.

 Career

-Shafak has published nineteen books, both fiction and nonfiction.
+Shafak has published 21 books, fiction and nonfiction.